t0ffe/CybSec_Course_Project_I/README.md

-# Cyber Security Course Project I
+ # Cyber Security Course Project I: TODO app

-## Todo-app
+## Description
-#### Can the flaws outlined below be implemented in a TODO app?

-1. Yes.
-The TODOs are saved in a db.
+This project involves creating a secure TODO application where users can create, read, update, and delete their tasks.
+The TODOs are saved in a database.
-2. Yes.
-Accounts for the users.
-3. Yes.
-Same as #2.
-4. Yes.
-Possiibility of seeing TODOs that one has no permissions to.
-5. Yes.
-Log logins / TODOs.
-***

 ## 5 Flaws from OWASP